Important & Useful Information | Veterans Affairs

 Suicide Prevention

-If you're a Veteran in crisis or you're concerned about a Veteran in crisis, VA Western Colorado health care suicide prevention coordinators can get you the support you need.
+If you're a Veteran in crisis or you're concerned about a Veteran in crisis, Sheridan VA health care suicide prevention coordinators can get you the support you need.
 They work with our behavioral health providers and community organizations to assist Veterans who are managing emotional or mental health crises.

 For immediate help, call 988.